Supporting Emotional Needs of the Gifted

 Communication of Feelings, Tradition Breaking (chapters VII, X)

 SENG is also a national organization whose mission is to empower families and communities to guide gifted and talented individuals to reach their goals: intellectually,physically, emotionally, socially, and spiritually.
-They offer a variety of resources, workshops and an annual conference.
+They offer a variety of resources, workshops, and an annual conference.
 Visit www.sengifted.org for more information.

 What SENG is not: SENG is not group therapy, and the facilitators are not necessarily trained therapists or licensed psychologists.
 The facilitators have been trained in delivering the SENG discussion group model and in establishing a safe environment where parents can receive support, develop parenting strategies and share their experiences in raising gifted children.

 Requested Donation: $30.00, which includes the cost of A Parent’s Guide to Gifted Children.
 Please make checks payable to ‘Adams 12 AAGS’.
+SENG courses are unavailable at this time.